-• Precess is an interactive astronomical coordinate conversion program.
-It allows precession of equatorial coordinates and conversion between equatorial, ecliptic, galactic, and supergalactic coordinates.

-- Colden is an interactive program to evaluate the neutral hydrogen column density at a given direction on the sky.
+- Precess is an interactive astronomical coordinate conversion program.
+It allows precession of equatorial coordinates and conversion between equatorial, ecliptic, galactic, and supergalactic coordinates. - Colden is an interactive program to evaluate the neutral hydrogen column density at a given direction on the sky.
 Colden accesses two databases: the Bell survey (Stark et al 1992 ApJS 79.
-77) and the Dickey & Lockman 1990 (ARA&A, 28, p.215) compilation of Bell and other surveys for all-sky coverage. - Dates are an interactive calendar and time conversion tool. - ObsVis is a tool to aid observation planning allowing inspection of instrument fields-of-view (FOVs, Command Line Version only), observatory roll angle, and target visibility.
-It will display instrument FOVs on a Digital Sky Survey or user-loaded image and mark the locations of sources from various X-ray catalogs. - PIMMS (Portable Interactive Multi-Mission Simulator) was developed at NASA-GSFC by Dr. K. Mukai.
+77) and the Dickey & Lockman 1990 (ARA&A, 28, p.215) compilation of Bell and other surveys for all-sky coverage. - Dates is an interactive calendar and time conversion tool. - ObsVis is a tool to aid observation planning allowing inspection of instrument fieldsof-view (FOVs).
+It will display instrument FOVs on a Digital Sky Survey or userloaded image, mark the locations of sources from various X-ray catalogs and other functionality such as manipulation of multiple fields-of-view for planning of grids of observations. - PRoVis is a web-based tool which allows interactive plotting of observatory roll angle, pitch angle and target visibility for use in checking observation feasibility.
+This software includes indication of ranges of pitch angle with restricted exposure times and dynamic interaction with the display. - PIMMS (Portable Interactive Multi-Mission Simulator) was developed at NASA-GSFC by Dr. K. Mukai.
 [We thank Dr. Mukai for making some changes to the code for Chandra.]
 PIMMS allows the user to convert between source fluxes and count rates for different missions.
-PIMMS also uses simple spectral models (blackbody, bremsstrahlung, power, Raymond-Smith) to calculate count rates or fluxes. - Effective Area Viewer is a web-based tool that displays the on-axis Effective Area provided for proposal planning and allows comparison with versions from previous cycles. - PSF Viewer is a web-based tool that displays the PSF (Point Spread Function); (see http://cxc.harvard.edu/cgi-bin/build_viewer.cgi?psf.)
+PIMMS also uses simple spectral models (blackbody, bremsstrahlung, power, Raymond-Smith) to calculate count rates or fluxes.

+- Effective Area Viewer is a web-based tool that displays the on-axis Effective Area provided for proposal planning and allows comparison with versions from previous cycles. - PSF Viewer is a web-based tool that displays the PSF (Point Spread Function); (see http://cxc.harvard.edu/cgi-bin/build\viewer.cgi?psf)

 All of these tools have web interfaces linked into the Proposer pages.
-Command-line (nonweb) versions that have additional features are also available.
+Command-line (non-web) versions that have additional features are also available.
 For example, command line versions of Precess, Colden, Dates, and PIMMS allow for a list of input parameters in a text file.
-The web version of ObsVis gives target visibility and nominal roll angle as a function of time.
-The command-line version additionally shows instrument "footprints" on a Digital Sky Survey image.

 The command-line versions of these tools are distributed with CIAO.
-Chandra users with CIAO installed can run these routines in the same way as all other CIAO tools (CLI tool names: prop_pimms, prop_colden, prop_dates, prop_precess, and obsvis).
+Chandra users with CIAO installed can run these routines in the same way as all other CIAO tools (CLI tool names: prop\pimms, prop\colden, prop\dates, prop\precess, and obsvis).
 Standard CIAO helpfiles are available.